matt2778/Van_Andel_Institute_Coding_Challenge/README.md

 API (documentation can be found at http://exac.hms.harvard.edu/):

 1.Variant type (e.g. insertion, deletion, etc.).

 2.Variant effect (e.g. missense,synonymous, etc.).

 *Note: If multiple variant types exist in the ExAC database, annotate with the most deleterious possibility.*

 3. Read depth at the site of variation.

 4. Number of reads supporting the variant.

-5.Percentage of reads supporting the variant versus those supporting reference reads.
+5. Percentage of reads supporting the variant versus those supporting reference reads.

 6. Allele frequency of variant

 7. (Optional) Any other information from ExAC that you feel might be relevant.

 For this challenge please upload all relevant code (written in your preferred language)